FROM THE FOUNDER

-The Native All-Star Football game has been under the care and direction of Native ReVision, a 501(c)3 non-profit organization based out of Dallas, Texas.
-We are in the 3rd year of operation for the game.
-One of our goals has been to bring the game forward into the mainstream media, and let all Tribal members see the incredible display of Native American athleticism that is now being branded the Native All-Star Football Classic…
+The Native All-Star Football Classic (NASFC) is produced by Native ReVision, a 501(c)3 non-profit organization based out of Dallas, Texas.
+We are currently working toward next year’s game.
+We are continually pushing the game into mainstream media.
+All Tribal members see the incredible display of Native American athleticism that is branded the Native All-Star Football Classic.

 “We must educate our children about the new global society and ensure that our people and our culture are not left behind.”